GrantS2S/website/content/integrations/custom-database/_inventory.md

 ---
-title: "Sync Product & Inventory data"
+title: "Sync Product and Inventory Data"
-subtitle: "Sync products and inventory data from your Custom Database to your sales channel(s)"
+subtitle: "Sync updates such as pricing and stock levels from your custom database to your sales channel(s).
+The only prerequisite is that the database can be accessed via ODBC.
+We therefore support Microsoft SQL Server, MySQL Server, Pervasive SQL, Hana and many other databases."
 imageDestop: "/images/a01.png"
 imageDestopWidth: "1006"
 imageMobile: "/images/a001.png"